Energy Code Trainings

 - A review of a jurisdiction’s existing building code implementation and enforcement policies and proposed changes that align with the new codes, as amended and adopted by the city or county.

-Colorado House Bill 19-1260 updated the 2007 state law that established a minimum building energy code.
-Effective August 2, 2019, the law requires local jurisdictions in Colorado to adopt and enforce one of the three most recent versions of the International Energy Conservation Code (IECC) upon updating any other building code.
-Jurisdictions do not need to modify their timeline for adopting new building codes; they simply need to adopt one of the three most recent versions of the energy code at the same time they adopt or update other building codes, if they have them.
+Colorado passed a law in 2019, House Bill 19-1260, that established a minimum building energy code.
+Effective August 2, 2019, the law requires local jurisdictions in Colorado to adopt and enforce one of the three most recent versions of the International Energy Conservation Code (IECC) upon adopting or updating any other building code.
+The state law notes that jurisdictions may make any amendments to the energy code that the deem appropriate for local conditions, so long as the amendments "do not decrease the effectiveness or energy efficiency of the energy code."

 Why Building Energy Codes are Important

-Buildings account for about 40% of energy used in the United States.
+Buildings account for about 40% of energy used in the United States and represent the fourth largest source of emissions here in Colorado.
 Building energy codes establish minimum construction or major renovation requirements that enable buildings to use energy more efficiently.
 But building energy codes do more than improve the efficiency of buildings; they also help ensure the safety, durability, sustainability, and affordability of homes and buildings in your jurisdiction.
 Based on building science and physics principles, life-safety aspects of the energy code include moisture management (avoiding mold, mildew, and rot), indoor air quality, increased fire protection, and protection during severe weather.